synthesis-labs/1btc/README.md

-# 1 Billion Payments Challenge!
+# 1 Billion TRANSACTIONS Challenge!

 Can you process 1 billion payments between to 100k accounts?
 Quickly?
 Give it a go!